 off & pick up from the University of New Hampshire

 for the Tri-State Trek 2024.

 Virtual Tri-State Trek participants can choose to ride in their homes using a stationary

 bike/trainer or ride outdoors while practicing social distancing.
-Cyclists can cycle up to 270 miles to replicate
+Riders are encouraged to cycle 200 miles to